 When it comes time to buy an RV or trailer, you have a lot of choices.
 From fifth wheels to Airstreams RV trailers, you can easily find a reason to buy or not buy a specific brand.

-Though Airstreams are a popular choice among Americans (in fact, it’s the brand RV we own), there are several reasons to avoid buying them as your first rig.
+Though Airstreams are a popular choice among Americans (in fact, it’s the brand RV we own), there are some challenges to ownership.

 Airstreams are expensive.

 The shiny aluminum bodies sure look clean, but they’ll also cost you a pretty penny.

 Over the past decade, Airstreams’ prices have gone way up.
 You can start with the smallest Airstream, the Basecamp, at roughly $38,000 base MSRP, and make it up to the most expensive, Classic Airstream, at nearly $160,000 MSRP.

 New Airstreams are for those who are very invested in living life on the road and understand that driving any of the trailers off the lot will heavily decrease the value.

 Think buying used might save you money?
 You could be right.
 However, the interesting thing to consider is that small vintage Airstreams tend to cost more than larger units.